Catch of the Day: Serving Fish from Finland

 And so Kala Lappi Oy was born.
 At first, just small.

 “The first year we only had one product, but every year we are introducing a new product” explains Vesa.
 The products are innovative, like the fish hummus, the fire smoked trout, or cold smoked fish flavoured with Finnish junipers.
-And true to form the company will be adding another new — as yet secret — product towards the end of summer 2017.

 Quality Finnish Rainbow Trout

 At Kala Lappi, they believe the combination of excellent fish and careful preparation are the keys to the success of their unique products.